-Moreover, Defendants’ admitted knowledge of the Department of Labor’s previous inquiry imposed the obligation to further inquire as to Plaintiff’s exempt status.
-An employer willfully violates the FLSA if he should inquire as to whether his actions violate it, but fails to do so.
+Moreover, the Defendant admitted knowledge of the Department of Labor’s previous inquiry imposed the obligation to further inquire as to Plaintiff’s exempt status.
+An employer willfully violates the FLSA if he should investigate as to whether his actions violate it, but fails to do so.
 The Supreme Court held in McLaughlin v.
 Richland Shoe Co., 486 U.S. 128, 108 S. Ct.
 1677 (1988), that a willful violation of the Act occurs when an employer either knows that his conduct is prohibited by or “show[s] reckless disregard for” the FLSA, id. at 133, 108 S. Ct. at 1681.
-Here, Defendants did nothing to determine the exempt status of Plaintiff even though their predecessor had been cited by the Department of Labor.
+Here, Defendants did nothing to determine the exempt status of Plaintiff even though the Department of Labor had cited their predecessor.
 That also creates a genuine issue of material fact as to the willfulness issue and whether the Defendants showed a “reckless disregard” for the FLSA.

-Finally, whether a party acted willfully under the FSLA is a factual inquiry more properly reserved for the factfinder as recognized by the Pattern Jury Instructions and the following Middle District decision:
+Finally, whether a party acted willfully under the FSLA is a factual inquiry more appropriately reserved for the factfinder as recognized by the Pattern Jury Instructions and the following Middle District decision:

 McGuire v.
 Hillsborough County, Fla., 511 F.Supp.2d 1211, 1216-17 (M.D.
 Fla.
 2007).
 The notes to the 11th Circuit’s Pattern Jury Instructions state that “The willfulness or good faith question is answered first by the jury to determine the period of limitations. . ..”
 Thus, the issue of willfulness should be reserved for a determination by the factfinder than at summary judgment.